AttePiltonen/AttePiltonen.github.io/README.md

-Hi!
-Welcome to the repo for my personal website.
+Hi there!
+Welcome to the repository for my personal website.